 - Optic nerve: The optic nerve is made up of several million nerve fibres.
 It carries visual impulses from the retina to the brain.

-- Optic disc or optic nerve head: Optic disc is a circular area at the back of the eye where the optic nerve joins the retina.
+- Optic disc or optic nerve head: The optic disc or optic nerve head is a circular area at the back of the eye where the retinal fibres join to form the optic nerve.
 This area does not respond to light stimulation because of the absence of photoreceptors and is known as “blind spot”.

 Sometimes, in conditions where the eyeball is too long, the focused image will fall short of the retina, which means the image forms in front of the retina.
 This is known as myopia or near-sightedness where farther objects appear unclear.